 Barcelona town hall is smack bang in the middle of the Gothic Quarter of Barcelona on Plaça Sant Jaume.
 The best thing about this amazing building is that you go on a free tour through the town hall.
 You will see some amazing rooms that have been in use since the 14th century.
 When Barcelona was a Roman city 2000 years ago.
 Plaça Sant Jaume was the site of the Forum.
 The meeting place and stage for political conversation and ideas.
 Some might say that the square continues to play the same role today as Plaça Sant Jaume is the site of Barcelona’s two political powerhouses.
 Barcelona City Hall and the seat of the Catalan government, known as the Palau de la Generalitat de Catalunya.

 So we know La Rambla borders one side of The Gothic Quarter.
 On the other side, a few blocks away you will find Parc de la Ciutadella.
 For decades following its creation in the mid-19th century, this park was Barcelona’s only green space.
-Once home to Citadel of Barcelona, today the park house’s the Barcelona Zoo, a museum, small lake and a fountain designed by Josep Fontserè.
+Once home to the Citadel of Barcelona, today the park house’s the Barcelona Zoo, a museum, small lake and a fountain designed by Josep Fontserè.
 At the bottom of the Gothic Quarter, you will find Barcelona Harbour.
 The harbour features a shopping centre and The Barcelona Aquarium.
 You will be able to see the famous Montjuic cable car traverse the sky above the harbour.

 Bari Gothic is accessible by foot and Barcelona Metro.
 Metro stops Jaume 1 on the L4 line and Liceu on the L3 line via La Rambla.
 Metro tickets are available at the station for single journeys or a pass for extended days.

 Carrer de Ferran is the main shopping street in Bari Gothic.
 The street runs off La Rambla into the Gothic neighbourhood.
 Calle Ferran is an important street in Barcelona.
 It has many good quality bars, restaurants and shops.
 You will find big name big brand shops from around the world along with traditional shops on this street.
 The street links La Rambla to Plaça Sant Jaume and the town hall of Barcelona.
+Santa Caterina food market is a great place to buy all your fresh produce, meats, chesses and pretty much anything you like. the ever popular Devour Barcelona foods tour also start here.

 - The Kings and Queens of Catalonia and Aragon transformed the Roman town into an important medieval city, now the site of the Gothic Quarter, one of the city’s most beautiful and romantic spots.